bbrzycki/setigen/docs/source/basics.rst

                                           ascending=False,
                                           data=None)

-where `obs_length` is the integration period, `sample_rate` is the sampling rate in Hz, `num_branches` is the branches in the polyphase filterbank, `fftlength` is the number of fine channels per coarse channel, and `int_factor` is the integration factor used in data reduction.
-Note that `int_factor` is set to determine the number of time bins in the frame.
-You may also set the `data` parameter to include existing 2D data, from which `fchans` will be automatically inferred.
-Since multiple `int_factor` values may correspond to the same number of time bins, for clarity we do not also infer `int_factor` just from the dimensions of the data.
+where :code:`obs_length` is the integration period, :code:`sample_rate` is the sampling rate in Hz, code:`num_branches` is the branches in the polyphase filterbank, code:`fftlength` is the number of fine channels per coarse channel, and :code:`int_factor` is the integration factor used in data reduction.
+Note that :code:`int_factor` is set to determine the number of time bins in the frame.
+You may also set the :code:`data` parameter to include existing 2D data, from which :code:`fchans` will be automatically inferred.
+Since multiple :code:`int_factor` values may correspond to the same number of time bins, for clarity we do not also infer :code:`int_factor` just from the dimensions of the data.

 Finally, you can construct a frame directly from a :code:`.fil`/:code:`.h5` file or Waterfall object: